bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 ## Enter The Foreman Modules
 Foreman is one of the backend applications that make up the suite of services provided by Satellite.
 By utilizing Ansible modules for Foreman we can take an automated approach towards accessing the functions provided by Foreman.

-## Installing The Modules and Pre-requisites
+## Installing the Modules and Pre-requisites
 Foreman is not one of the default modules that is distributed with Ansible, however it is easily installed from Ansible Galaxy with the command:
 `ansible-galaxy collection install theforeman.foreman`